Building Momentum Toward Workforce Access

 Blind Institute of Technology (BIT) is a nonprofit workforce development organization dedicated to closing the employment gap for professionals with disabilities.
 Backed by a Disability Innovation Fund (DIF) grant from the U.S. Department of Education, we’re expanding our nationally registered apprenticeship programs to connect more talented professionals with career paths in technology – and the employers who need them.

-Whether you’re a professional with a disability ready to grow your career, or an organization looking to access certified talent while advancing equity, you’re in the right place.
+Whether you’re a professional with a disability ready to grow your career, or an organization looking to access certified talent while advancing accessibility, you’re in the right place.

 About the DIF Grant